Divorce Attorney in Portland, Oregon

 Portland, OR family law attorney Michael Yates talks about how no-fault divorce works.

-In Oregon, no-fault divorce is based on the grounds of irreconcilable differences, which have led to an irretrievable breakdown of the marriage.
-There is no requirement to specify what those differences are, and the other party cannot contest them.
-For instance, they cannot argue that there are no irreconcilable differences.
-Essentially, if one party wishes to proceed with a divorce in Oregon, the divorce will occur.
+He states that in Oregon, no-fault divorce is based solely on the grounds of irreconcilable differences that have caused the irretrievable breakdown of the marriage.
+A party seeking divorce does not need to specify the details of those differences, and the other spouse cannot contest the claim by arguing that such differences do not exist.
+Effectively, if one spouse wants a divorce in Oregon, the divorce will proceed.

 More Videos From This Lawyer